Dinis-Lei/TPJ/README.md

 ### Component

-To decople the logic of and entity and its graphical representation, the graphics of each object are separated.
+To decouple the logic of an entity and its graphical representation, the graphics of each object are separated.

 ### Flyweight